RandalTeng/docker/README.md

 XDEBUG_CONFIG=remote_host=host.docker.internal # php xdebug host.
 ```

-- And then you should create a `env.conf` to set the normal code root for nginx:
+- And then you should create a `/PATH/TO/ROOT/conf/nginx/conf.fpm/env.conf` to set the normal code root for nginx:
 ``` config
 set $code_root "code_root";
 ```

-- Create the `conf/nginx/cert` directory and put your cert to it, if you want to setup a HTTPS server.
+- Create the `/PATH/TO/ROOT/conf/nginx/cert` directory and put your cert to it, if you want to setup a HTTPS server.